What type of content do you primarily create?

 8. Otter

 Otter stands out for its multitasking capabilities, offering both voice recording and real-time transcription.
-It’s helpful for recording and transcribing video meetings, interviews, or lectures simultaneously.
-It's versatile too, supporting both Android and iOS devices.
+It's helpful for recording and transcribing video meetings, interviews, or lectures simultaneously.
+The app supports high-quality audio recording in MP3 format and offers continuous background recording capabilities, allowing you to capture audio even when using other apps.
+It's versatile too, supporting both Android and iOS devices and offering seamless cloud storage integration.

 The audio quality is top-notch, but there are some caveats.
 The free version comes with limitations—you're only able to record and transcribe a limited number of minutes per month.
 While the transcription is fast, it may not always hit the 100% accuracy mark.
 Still, if multitasking is what you're after, Otter delivers.